Skip to main content

 Win Rate, Expectancy, and What Actually Matters

-A positive number means your approach has a mathematical edge.
-A negative number means it doesn't, regardless of how good the wins feel.
-This lesson gives you the formula, walks through the math, and shows you how to calculate it from your own trades.
+Expectancy is that number.
+It collapses your win rate and average payoff into one metric: the average amount you make or lose per trade.
+Positive means your approach has a mathematical edge.
+Negative means it doesn't.
+This lesson gives you the formula and shows you how to calculate it from your own trades.

 What Expectancy Measures

 R:R is something you calculate before a trade.
 Win rate is something you discover after weeks of trading.
-Expectancy is the number that ties them together into a single, actionable metric.
+Expectancy ties them together into one metric.

-Most traders never calculate expectancy.
-They check their win rate, look at their biggest win, glance at the account balance, and decide "things are going well" or "things aren't."
-That's like evaluating a business by checking the cash register without looking at expenses.
+Few traders actually calculate expectancy.
+They check their win rate, look at their biggest win, and decide "things are going well."
+The number removes the guesswork.

 The Formula